Will Group Think Win?

 When you think for yourself, you are more likely to make smart choices that move your career, relationship, health, and overall life in a positive direction.
 I strongly suspect our Creator gave each of us separate brains so that we would use them as distinct individuals, not simply to parrot the communal thought processes of our neighbors.

-After all, each of us look and sound a bit different.
+After all, each of us looks and sounds a bit different.
 We have distinct personalities.
-We have unique fingerprints and a one-of-a-kind DNA.
+We have unique fingerprints and one-of-a-kind DNA.
 Naturally then, we should think as individual beings, not as collective units.
-This means, we’ve been given the natural tools, voices, and in this country the freedom, to disagree—to have our own thoughts, perspectives, and opinions.
+This means, we’ve been given the natural tools, voices, and in this country the freedom, to disagree—to have our own thoughts, perspectives, and opinions